 Madrecuixe | Grupo Logoche | October 2016

-This 399 liter batch was made by the collective efforts of the mezcaleros of Grupo Logoche in Lachigüizo in October 2016, coming out just before the Day of the Dead celebrations.
+This 399 liter batch was made by the collective efforts of the mezcaleros of Grupo Logoche in Lachigüizo in October 2016, just before the Day of the Dead celebrations.
 Only fully mature, cultivated and semi-cultivated maguey was harvested by the community, keeping production as sustainable as possible and ensuring the continued existence of this beautiful maguey.
 This batch will be made available in California, as well as in Europe.

 Bicuixe | Celso Garcia Cruz | April 2017

-This 200 liter batch from Maestro Mezcalero Celso Garcia Cruz is a perfect expression of the natural elements of the region, the flavors of the plant, and the nuances imparted by its maker and palenque.
+This 200 liter batch from Maestro Mezcalero Celso Garcia Cruz is an incredible expression of the natural elements of the region, the flavors of the plant, and the nuances imparted by its maker and palenque.
 Bicuixe thrives in the rocky, reddish cascajo soil of Celso’s lands outside of Miahuatlán de Porfirio Díaz where these roughly 15-year- old magueyes were harvested on March 17, 2017, just days after a full moon.
 The practice of harvesting ripe maguey under a full moon is a traditional method employed to take advantage of the natural concentrations of the plant’s sugars, which are believed to change in accordance with moon cycles.

-These 300 bicuixe piñas were quiotudo and left caponado for over one year before harvest, meaning that the flowering stock, or quiote, was cut before inflorescence, allowing the plant’s energies to concentrate on sugar production instead of reproduction.
+These 300 Bicuixe piñas were quiotudo and left caponado for over one year before harvest, meaning that the flowering stock, or quiote, was cut before inflorescence, allowing the plant’s energies to concentrate on sugar production instead of sexual reproduction.
 This ancient technique translates to a significantly greater yield, with more robust and profound flavors in the distilled spirit.
-The use of fully matured agave is rare in industrial mezcal production, but is a hallmark practice of traditional mezcal and agave spirit craftsmen and women.
+The use of fully matured agave is rare in industrial mezcal production but is a hallmark practice of traditional mezcal and agave spirit craftsmen and women.

-Jabalí | Candido García Cruz | March 2015
+Jabalín | Candido García Cruz | March 2015